 deb-src http://apt.postgresql.org/pub/repos/apt bullseye-pgdg main

-In this example, the PostgreSQL Server in version 12.10 is used from the PostgreSQL Apt repository running on a Debian 11 distribution.
-To download and unpack the sources of the PostgreSQL server, the following command can be used:
+In this example, PostgreSQL version 12.10 is used from the PostgreSQL Apt repository running on a Debian 11 distribution.
+To download and unpack the sources of the PostgreSQL server, the following commands can be used:

 apt-get source postgresql-12